-YMCA NSW changed their financial period end to fiscal period ending June from calendar year ending December.
+Prior to 30 June 2017, YMCA NSW changed their financial period end to fiscal period ending June from calendar year ending December.
+Therefore, the results for the comparative period ended 30 June 2017 are for an 18 month period as compared to a 12 month period in the current year.

-Except for the change in financial period end noted above, there were no significant changes in the state of affairs of the entity during the period ended 30 June 2017.
-YMCA NSW continued to provide the same principal activities throughout the period, focusing on creating healthier, happier and connected communities.
+Except for the change in financial period end noted above, there were no significant changes in the state of affairs of the Association during the year ended 30 June 2018.
+YMCA NSW continued to provide the same principal activities throughout the year, focusing on creating healthier, happier and connected communities.

-Young Men's Christian Association of Sydney (Trading as YMCA NSW) Directors' report 30 June 2017 (continued)
+Young Men's Christian Association of Sydney (Trading as YMCA NSW) Directors' report 30 June 2018 (continued)